What do we mean by Virtual Reality?

 Many people don’t realise just how old Virtual Reality (VR) is as a technology, or, more properly, a suite of inter-related technologies.
 The idea of being able to inhabit a virtual world and interact with objects in it goes back decades and has its antecedents in the realm of science fiction.

 The History of VR – a tale of Trials and Tribulations

 In the late 1980s, these dreams started to seem as if they might come true.
 The British Government and some blue-chip commercial partners set up a research organisation called the National Advanced Robotic Research Centre (ARRC) at the University of Salford, and the seed that was to become Virtalis began to germinate.

 If you think about it, a robot that can’t see is a pretty useless robot, condemned to blindly repeat the same pre-programed moves over and over again – very limited and very limiting.
 The idea of dropping robots into their own virtual world and, using real-time updates, continuously altering that virtual world to mimic reality whilst sharing their viewpoint, opens up the possibility of advanced robotic working, both autonomously and co-operatively.

-As a result of this early flowering, in which Virtalis’ forerunner company, now spun out from the University, VR Solutions, led the way, the 1990s was the time when the multinational blue chips invested heavily.
+As a result of this early flowering, in which Virtalis’s forerunner company VR Solutions (now spun out from the University) led the way, the 1990s was the time when the multinational blue chips invested heavily.
 This despite the fact that the cost of the compute alone could top £250k.